officialnico/MudPy/README.md

 ## MUD Indexer SDK

-The MUD Indexer SDK allows users to parse a MUD configuration file, register tables dynamically, and query data using a simplified API.
+The MUD Indexer SDK creates an object that allows you to query tables through a simplified interface

 All it needs as inputs are